 The time needed to complete and file this form will vary depending on individual circumstances.
 The estimated average time is: Recordkeeping, 20 min.; Learning about the law or the form, 8 min.; Preparing the form, 16 min.; and Copying, assembling, and sending the form to the IRS, 35 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to both the IRS and the Office of Management and Budget at the addresses listed in the instructions of the tax return with which this form is filed.
+See the instructions for the tax return with which this form is filed.